spanner/radiant-podcast_page-extension/README.markdown

 This is a simple thing that adds a few radius tags and makes it very simple to serve podcast feeds.

-It offers two ways to create a podcast: from the assets attached to a page, or from whatever audio it can find in a collection of pages (ie your blog, probably).
+It offers two ways to create a podcast: from the audio and video assets attached to a page, or from whatever audio and video it can find in a collection of pages (ie your blog, probably).
 The resulting feeds are itunes-compatible.

 I might add a 'podcast' page type at some point to simplify away what little setup remains.